welovedevs/react-ultimate-resume/README.md

 <br />

 # Developer-Profile by WeLoveDevs.com
-**Developer-Profile** is an open source customizable software developer resume to highlight your skills and experiences.
+**Developer-Profile** is an open-source customizable software developer resume to highlight your skills and experiences.

 Discover a modern approach of the traditionnal CV that includes animations and latest front-end technologies.
 Impress recruiters or customers with your projects, hobbies and experiences as never before.

+We used JSON Resume

 ### Preview

 [![Resume Preview](https://cdn.filestackcontent.com/compress/resize=width:600/rfXY8TNARdao9DdQSaJe)](https://vincent-cotro.welovedevs.com)

+### JSON-Resume specific

 ### Self-hosting